Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 The JSON schema is as described in the Stats OOH Reporting object in [OpenDirect OOH 1.5.1](https://github.com/Outsmart-OOH/ooh_open_direct/blob/master/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md)

 ## Granularity
-It is required that the ooh playout reporting is delivered at the 'Spot Level' of reporting granularity (Level 5/6 Reporting as detiled in this document)
+It is required that the ooh playout reporting is delivered at the 'Spot Level' of reporting granularity (Level 5 or Level 6 Reporting as detiled in this document)

-## Classic Reporting Example
+## Level 5 and Level 6 Classic Reporting JSON Example
 ```json
 {
     "AccountId": "23873345",